caimeng2/seesus/README.md

 ## Installation

-You can install `seesus` from PyPI by inputting the following command in your terminal:
+Please install `seesus` from PyPI by inputting the following command in your terminal:

 `pip install seesus`